nsoft/edison-java-blink/README.txt

+See also https://github.com/nsoft/edisonj for a library to do GPIO with java on edison

 A super quick and dirty blink program for Intel Edison on mini-breakout board.
 This will oscillate the J19-6 pin, you can test this with your volt meter, or wire up a circuit that lights an LED on when it sees 1.8v and then attach